sony/nnabla-rl/README.md

 For the list of implemented algorithms see [here](./nnabla_rl/algorithms/README.md).

 You can also find the reproduction and evaluation results of each algorithm [here](./reproductions).
 Note that you may not get completely the same results when running the reproduction code on your computer.
-The result may slightly change depending on your machine, nnabla/nnabla-rl's package version, etc.fjj
+The result may slightly change depending on your machine, nnabla/nnabla-rl's package version, etc.

 ### Seamless switching of online and offline training